verilator/verilator/docs/guide/warnings.rst

    ..
 TODO better example

-   The naming of this worning is in contradiction with the common interpretation of little endian.
+   The naming of this warning is in contradiction with the common interpretation of little endian.
 It was therefore renamed to :option:`ASCRANGE`.
 While :option:`LITENDIAN` remains for backwards compatibility, new projects should use :option:`ASCRANGE`.